colebiehle/colebiehle.github.io/_pages/about.md

 ---

 Hello, I'm Cole Biehle!
-I'm a Master's of Human-Computer Interaction (HCI) student at <a href="https://www.cs.cmu.edu/">Carnegie Mellon University's School of Computer Science</a>, advised by <a href="https://kittur.org/">Dr. Niki Kittur</a>.
+I'm a Master's of Human-Computer Interaction (MHCI) student at <a href="https://www.cs.cmu.edu/">Carnegie Mellon University's School of Computer Science</a>, advised by <a href="https://kittur.org/">Dr. Niki Kittur</a>.

 My research investigates Human-AI Interaction at the intersection of creativity, sensemaking, and social computing.
 I develop AI-augmented tools that help groups organize information, share insights, and explore ideas more deeply.
 My goal is to improve how teams make sense of complex problems and generate innovative solutions.